BrockDSL/Omeka-S-Tutorial/README.md

 ### Step 1 - Plan your site
 Before you start making a site with Omeka S it is important to plan out what your site will be about.
 Think about what resources you want to have on your site and try to think of a term that best describes you sites theme.
+This will be used to make your item set.
 For this tutorial the theme will be Canadian Prime Ministers.

 ### Step 2 - Make an Item Set
 * Log in to Omeka S.  You should arrive at the Dashboard that will look something like this: